radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 ## LDAP Directory

-For LDAP backends that support both Changelog and Persistent Search, you can configure the connector from the Main Control Panel > Global Sync tab.
+For LDAP backends that support both Changelog and Persistent Search, you can configure the connector from the Classic Control Panel > Synchronization tab.
 Select the topology and configure the pipeline.
 Select the Capture component to modify the connector type and advanced properties.

 Choose either the **LDAP** option (for Changelog) or **Persistent Search** and **Save**.